 The Estate Planning Section of Harris & Plottel, LLP is staffed by trained professionals with years of experience.
 By working with our Attorney’s to create your own unique Estate Plan, you can be assured that you and your loved ones will not have to conform to a “one size fits all” plan to accomplish your individual planning goals.

 During your initial appointment, you will describe your estate planning goals.
 In response, you will be presented with a variety of options to incorporate into your plan in order to accomplish your objectives.
-The Center’s Attorneys will also discuss the advantages and disadvantages of each option so that you can make informed choices.
+The Firm’s Attorneys will also discuss the advantages and disadvantages of each option so that you can make informed choices.
 The end result is a plan that meets your unique needs.

 A living trust will avoid probate for all assets that have been properly transferred to the trust.
 Probate is a costly, time-consuming process that many estates can, with proper planning, avoid.
 Legal fees for probating an estate are usually much higher than the fees for establishing a trust and/or administering a trust.
 Further, probates can take a year or longer to complete whereas a trust administration can be completed in a much shorter time.
 A trust also can avoid a conservatorship, which is a court supervised proceeding that is expensive, time-consuming and restrictive.
 Conservatorships are needed when an individual can no longer manage his or her financial affairs.
 A conservator is appointed by a court and given the power to manage the conservatee’s financial affairs, and also make decisions concerning the conservatee’s living arrangements.
 A properly prepared trust will designate a successor trustee who will manage the trust for the benefit of the trustor, sometimes avoiding the need for a conservatorship.
 For married couples with estates subject to the federal estate tax, a living trust can reduce or eliminate federal estate taxes by setting up Exemption Trusts, Disclaimer Trust, and/or Bypass Trusts.